Ask the Experts

 Image of Mel from Cocoon and Cradle

-By Kate Brown 05 Mar, 2024
+By Kate Brown March 5, 2024

 Embarking on your breastfeeding journey immediately after a caesarean section (C-section) can be daunting, but with the right information and support, you can help set yourself up for success.
-For this blog, we have picked the brains of Melissa Hays, from Cocoon and Cradle.
+For this blog, our Friend of Qiara, Lactamo , has picked the brains of Melissa Hays, from Cocoon and Cradle.
 Mel is a mama to three, Internationally Board Certified Lactation Consultant, Holistic sleep coach, Paediatric nurse, and Midwife.
 She shares a wealth of knowledge through her Instagram page and free Instagram lives.
 Impact of C-section on milk production The onset of milk production is primarily triggered by the significant hormonal shifts that happens when your placenta separates from the uterus.
 It’s this process that tells your body that it’s time to start producing milk, says Mel.
 Some mums might find that having a C-section may slightly delay this process, although mothers can expect milk to come in between two to six days post-birth.
 Your body will continue to make colostrum even if your milk is slower to come in.
 “If you feel like your milk is slow to come in, make sure you reach out for support.
 Remember, an IBCLC is your breast bestie!”
 Supporting milk supply post C-section Mel advises that initiating breastfeeding and maintaining skin-to-skin contact as soon as possible post-birth is the best way to breastfeed as soon as possible after birth.
 This can normally be facilitated in theatre after your baby is born, however, if for some reason this is unable to happen it is important it is facilitated as soon as possible.
 Try not to worry as you can stimulate your breasts through gentle massage with Lactamo and hand expression until you are able to feed your baby.
 Risk of engorgement or fluid retention Breastfeeding after a C-section presents unique challenges, one of which is the increased risk of breast engorgement and fluid retention.
 This is a common experience for mothers who have undergone a C-section, often exacerbated by the medications and intravenous fluids received during and after the surgery.
 These medical interventions, while necessary for the procedure and recovery, can lead to an accumulation of fluids in the body, including the breasts.
 This fluid buildup can cause the breasts to become overly full, firm, and painful, a condition known as engorgement.
 The extra fluids within the body can make it harder for milk to flow as there is additional pressure on the ducts which means they can become narrowed.
 Additionally, these extra fluids can cause the nipple and areola area to become hard making it more difficult for your baby to latch.
 If this happens, it is important to address the engorgement proactively and reactively through the use of breast massage as early as possible to limit its impact to your breastfeeding journey.
 Breast massage benefits “According to the Academy of Breastfeeding Medicine (ABM), one of the treatments that can help reduce engorgement is breast massage.
 Two large studies found that breast massage results in a reduction in pain, engorgement, and discomfort,” informs Mel.
 Gentle breast massage with Lactamo, directed towards the armpit, can significantly alleviate swelling and engorgement and encourage lymphatic drainage.
 Whilst gentle massage with Lactamo toward the nipple before and during feeding can stimulate the let down reflex and encourage milk flow.
 In addition, prioritising self-care is essential, not only for your milk supply but also for your overall postpartum recovery.
 Ensuring adequate nutrition and staying hydrated are fundamental to this process.
 Comfortable breastfeeding positions Mel advises that finding a comfortable breastfeeding position is important.
 “I personally find that for mums who have c-sections, one of the most comfortable positions to breastfeed in is the side-lying position.”
 This position not only offers comfort but also alleviates pressure on the C-section wound.
 Side lying allows you to feed your baby with minimal support from others to get yourself and your baby into the right position.
 Mel's top tips for successful breastfeeding post C-section: Engage in immediate skin-to-skin contact after birth.
 Initiate breastfeeding within the first hour post-birth.
 Breastfeed frequently, observing your baby’s feeding cues.
 Unless medically necessary, avoid formula feeding to ensure frequent breastfeeding and adequate milk supply.
 Seek professional lactation support early.
 Preparation for breastfeeding with planned C-section Mel suggests that antenatal expressing, or hand expressing colostrum during pregnancy, is a proactive approach to help you prepare for breastfeeding.
 Early consultation with healthcare providers and lactation professionals is also highly recommended for personalised support and guidance to help make the experience as manageable and rewarding as possible.
 Reference: https://lactamo.com/blogs/the-circle/breastfeeding-after-a-caesarean-setting-yourself-up-for-success By Kate Brown Dec 10, 2023

 mariaruda

-By Emma Park – Qiara Head of Clinical Education II Consultant Nutritionist 20 Apr, 2023
+By Emma Park – Qiara Head of Clinical Education II Consultant Nutritionist April 20, 2023

 We now know from research that probiotics can do wonders for pregnancy and breastfeeding through improving pregnancy outcomes, breastfeeding success, and even passing on those good microbes to your little one.
 The science of using probiotics to support pregnancy and breastfeeding is a relatively recent and exciting area of research.
 It was only a decade or so ago that we thought breastmilk was sterile!
 Imagine that!
 Researchers first discovered that breastmilk has its own microbiome around 20 years ago, and we’ve learned so much through clinical research and clinical practice since that time..
 We now know that it's super important for improving pregnancy outcomes, breastfeeding success, and even passing on those good microbes to your little one.
 Mums are like the superheroes of the microbiome world.
 During pregnancy, your microbiome can have a big impact on your pregnancy and baby in utero.
 But once a baby arrives, the first major colonising event happens during labour and birth.
 After that, the breastfeeding / feeding method has the biggest influence over your baby's developing microbiome.
 And check this out - breastmilk is designed to be the perfect food for your little one, packed with everything they need including prebiotics (food for the good bacteria) and probiotics (the actual live good bacteria).
 How cool is that!
 Here's some important facts to know - the live bugs in mums and babies' gut, as well as in breastmilk, can be impacted by a lot of common factors.
 This means that things like antibiotics, diet, and lifestyle choices can all have an effect on the good bacteria in our bodies.
 It's important to be mindful of these factors and do what we can to support our microbiome health:- Poor diet – low fibre, high sugar, and processed carbs, a fairly standard Australian diet Stress - including birth trauma Antibiotics – over 50% mums and bubs require antibiotics in modern birthing practices and postpartum.
 Although necessary to fight and prevent infection, antibiotics also reduce levels of good bacteria and disrupt the microbiome .
 Other medications - acid inhibitors and pain medications Any birth intervention Compromised gut microbiome - previous to pregnancy / breastfeeding We can't always rely on our gut and breastmilk microbiome to be optimal.
 It's because these factors are quite common and can be impacted by various things.
 That's why the strain of probiotic found in Qiara ( L.Fermentum CECT5716) is really special.
 It's able to not just work in the gut, but also transfer to breastmilk, breast tissue, and onto the baby via breastmilk.
 That way, it can work its magic in all three places!
 So it’s not really a question of “why would I take Qiara” but more “Why wouldn’t I”!!